abbasbaman/devops-portfolio/tracing/README.md

 ## Example microservice architecture

 First of all, we need an example application.
-In this demo, I have a few microservices that work together to form a video catalog.
+I have a few microservices that work together to form a video catalog.

 ## A simple Web UI: videos-web
 <hr/>